davazp/davazp.github.io/_posts/2014-11-26-modern-library-with-asdf-and-package-inferred-system.md

 ### How to use it

-Firstly, we have to enable the *asdf-package-system* extension on our system named `project`
+First of all, we have to enable the *asdf-package-system* extension on our system.
+We will work on a system named `project` as definition follows

 {% highlight common-lisp hl_lines="4 5" %}
 (asdf:defsystem :project